Kim Si-jin: Professional career

 Kim was selected by the Samsung Lions in the second round of the 1983 KBO Draft.
 Kim finished his rookie season with a 17–12 record and a 2.55 ERA, throwing 17 complete games (runner-up in the league).
 He led all pitchers in shutouts (5) and was ranked third in wins, strikeouts (154), and innings pitched (229.1).
 After the season, Kim finished third in the Rookie of the Year voting.

 Kim was 25-5 in 1985, with a 2.00 ERA and 201 strikeouts.
 He was the Most Valuable Player of the 1985 All-Star Game and along with fellow 25-game-winner Kim ll-young, led the Lions to the Korean Series championship.
 For his efforts that year he was given the Golden Glove Award for the best pitcher in the league.

 In 1987 Kim went 23-6 with a 3.12 ERA and again won the Golden Glove Award.

 Prior to the 1989 season, Kim and Jang Hyo-jo were traded to the Lotte Giants for Choi Dong-won and Kim Yong-chul.

 Coaching career

 After retiring from the Lotte Giants, Kim started his coaching career as the pitching coach of Pacific Dolphins.
 In 1996, Dolphins were bought by Hyundai and Kim kept on coaching the Unicorns.
-In 2006, after manager Kim Jae-bak left the Unicorns, Kim Si-jin took his place. in 2008, he became the first manager of the Woori Heroes, which became Nexen Heroes in 2010.
+In 2006, after manager Kim Jae-bak left the Unicorns, Kim Si-jin took his place.
+The club became in 2008 the Woori Heroes.
 He managed Lotte in 2013–2014.